A sonic exploration and tonal analysis of contemporary creative music in a myriad of improvisational/composed settings, textures, and expressions.

 they began performing on Philadelphia street corners.
 With the addition

 of rapper Malik B (Malik Abdul Basit) and bassist Hub (Leonard Hubbard), they began making a name for themselves in clubs in Philadelphia and New York City.
+The debut album of the Roots, Organix

+collaboration with vocalist Erykah Badu, won the Grammy Award in 2000 for best rap performance by a duo or group.
 The Roots, with a fluid lineup, continued touring, recording, and collaborating with other artists, releasing Phrenology (2002), The Tipping Point (2004), Game Theory (2006), and Rising Down (2008).
 In addition, the Roots backed rap star Jay Z in 2001 on the concert TV show MTV Unplugged (also released as the album Jay-Z Unplugged).
+In 2008 comedian Jimmy Fallon

 approached the Roots to serve as his backing band when he became a